Design of a content protection system with access control using Azure Media Services

 The following table shows the test matrix.

-DRM Browser Result for entitled user Result for unentitled user PlayReady Microsoft Edge or Internet Explorer 11 on Windows 10 Succeed Fail Widevine Chrome on Windows 10 Succeed Fail FairPlay TBD
+DRM Browser Result for entitled user Result for unentitled user PlayReady Microsoft Edge or Internet Explorer 11 on Windows 10 Succeed Fail Widevine Chrome, Firefox, Opera Succeed Fail FairPlay Safari on macOS Succeed Fail AES-128 Most modern browsers Succeed Fail

 For information on how to set up Azure AD for an ASP.NET MVC player app, see Integrate an Azure Media Services OWIN MVC-based app with Azure Active Directory and restrict content key delivery based on JWT claims.